CO2 Laser Skin Resurfacing

 Laser Skin Resurfacing Procedure

 The laser resurfacing procedure is performed with topical anesthesia and takes between 30 and 90 minutes.
 This varies based on the treatment area size and location.
-Many patients, typically with ablative procedures such as CO2 laser resurfacing, will notice and be satisfied with results after one procedure.
+Many patients, typically with ablative procedures such as CO2 laser resurfacing, will notice and be satisfied with the results after one procedure.
 Depending on the goals and skin condition of the patient additional sessions or touch-ups can be done.

 In the video above, Dr. Flaharty shows specific before & after images.
 He then answers some questions and discusses the procedure in further detail.